machinable-org/machinable/docs/guide/tasks.md

 ml.execute(ml.Task().component('controlled_randomness'), seed=42)
 ```

-To re-use the seed of a given task id and reproduce the execution results, you can pass the execution id as seed:
+To re-use the seed of a given task id and reproduce the execution results, you can pass the execution id as the seed:

 ```python
 ml.execute(ml.Task().component('controlled_randomness'), seed='OY1p1o')